-Our landlord and tenant information packs provide a comprehensive guide for use by landlords and tenants.
+Our private rented sector housing standard provides a comprehensive reference for use by landlords and property professionals.
 Our aim is to work with landlords, tenants and other agencies to achieve safe, decent and affordable housing for all private rented sector tenants.

 If you are considering renting out your home you may also find the following information valuable in ensuring that you make the right decisions.

-- Helping to avoid the pitfalls of private renting [PDF]
+- Helping to avoid the pitfalls of private renting [PDF, 345KB]

 - Renting out your property landlord responsibilities